pyecore/pyecore/doc/source/user/advanced.rst

 That's all, the model creation/execution remains the same.
 The interesting thing about this is when you read your model from an XMI, your behavior is automatically added to your model.
-Also, using closure, you can conditionally inject a behavior or another to a model element, to sum up, you can dynamically change your model behavior if you need.
+Also, using closure, you can conditionally inject a behavior or attribute to a model element.
+This provides the ability to dynamically change your model behavior if needed.

-**Caution:** if you only need to add a single behavior on static metamodel, a prefered solution is to use the mixin generation proposed by ``pyecoregen``.
+**Caution:** If you only need to add a single behavior on a static metamodel, a prefered solution is to use the mixin generation proposed by ``pyecoregen``.
-The mixin generation propose a strong and solid way of adding a dedicated behavior to your metamodel.
+The mixin generation proposes a strong and solid way of adding dedicated behavior to your metamodel.